The Georgian North 1714 to 1799

 Quarryman ‘Jack the Blaster’ blasts a home at Marsden Rock.

 1782 – Hawks buys Bedlington works

-William Hawks of Gateshead and his brother Michael Longridge buy the Bedlington Iron Works.
+William Hawks of Gateshead and his brother-in-law, Michael Longridge buy the Bedlington Iron Works.

 1784 – Mosley Street

 Mosley Street, named from Newcastle alderman Edward Mosley is completed by architect David Stephenson in Newcastle.